corintai/corint-decision/docs/dsl/ruleset.md

 - Reduced maintenance burden
 - Type-safe with compile-time validation

-Rulesets are the decision-making foundation of CORINT's Risk Definition Language (RDL).
+Rulesets are the signal-producing layer of CORINT's Risk Definition Language (RDL).